 There are several paying car parks.
 See all the car parks on the interactive plan

 Access to the Park costs €6 for a car and €30 for a coach (12 seats and above).

 Access to the Park is free for pedestrians, cyclists, disabled individuals and an accompanying person (on production of proof of disability).

 The Palace and Estate of Versailles are open.
 In compliance with government regulations, health precautions and measures to control numbers have been put in place.

 Consult all the measures implemented on the page dedicated to the 2020 visiting conditions.

-Children’s pushchairs and baby carriers with metal frames are not allowed in the rooms.
+Children’s pushchairs and baby carriers with metal frames are not allowed in the rooms of the Palace.
 Animals are not permitted.
-In the rooms: switch off mobile phones and no flash photography allowed.
+Please turn off mobile phones in the rooms and no flash photography is allowed.

 Download the rules

 Buy two train tickets (outward and return) from your departure station to the station in Versailles, or a pass (Navigo, Mobilis or Paris Visite) including zones 1 to 4 if you are travelling from Paris.

 NB: the T+ ticket is not valid for this journey.